What is Spinal Cord Injury?

 Facts about Spinal Cord Injury

-- The spinal cord does not need to be severed (that's actually rare) to cause paralysis.
+- The spinal cord does not need to be severed (rare) to cause paralysis

-The severity of SCI depends on where the spinal cord is damaged and if the injury is complete or incomplete.
+The severity of a spinal cord injury depends on where the spinal cord is damaged and if the injury is complete or incomplete.

 - Loss of all function (motor) and feeling (sensory) below the injury level